How Are Sales Forecasts Developed for an Established Business: A Full Breakdown (2026)

 | Churn/renewal rate | Monthly or annual churn, expansion ARR | Critical for net revenue forecasts in SaaS |

 Clean data is non-negotiable.
-According to IBM's analysis of sales forecasting accuracy, poor CRM data quality is the leading cause of forecast error at established companies — outranking methodology choice by a wide margin.
+IBM's analysis of sales forecasting accuracy identifies poor CRM data quality as the leading cause of forecast error at established companies — outranking methodology choice by a wide margin.

 Step 2: Build a Sales Run Rate Baseline

-A sales run rate is the projected revenue per period based on current pace.
-It is the anchor for every established business forecast.
+A sales run rate is projected revenue per period based on current pace — the anchor for every established business forecast.

-Calculate it by averaging the last 4–8 quarters of closed revenue, then breaking it down by the variables most relevant to your business:
+Average the last 4–8 quarters of closed revenue, then break it down by the variables most relevant to your business:

 - By product line — different products have different growth trajectories